Adding the Whitelist Plugin to Your Rust ServerLast updated: 01/15/21

 uMod's website also has great documentation on some of the more intricate ways you can setup the permissions system in a way that suits your needs.

 You can remove someone from the whitelist by using the command:

 oxide.revoke user (Steam64ID/username) whitelist.allow

-That removes the "whitelist.allow" tag, and they will now be blocked from re-entering the server.
+whitelist.allow tag, and they will then be blocked from re-entering the server.